rsbergo/SwingTutorial/README.md

 Drawing text is done with the `drawString()` method.
 The string that is to be drawn and the position of the text on the window area are specified.

 An image is an array of pixels, each pixel representing a color at a given position.
 Components, such as `JLabel`, can be used to display an image, or the image can be drawn using the Java 2D API.
 Using the `ImageIcon` class simplifies the work with the images in Java Swing.
 The image is drawn on the component using the `drawImage()` method.

+## Resizable Component

+In order to create a component that can be freely dragged over a panel, a panel with absolute positioning enabled must be used.